 Light Year Distance Calculator

-Convert astronomical distances between light-years, km, miles, AU, and parsecs.
+Convert astronomical distances between light-years, kilometres, miles, Astronomical Units, and parsecs, with known star distances shown for scale.

 A light-year is the distance light travels through a vacuum in exactly one Julian year (365.25 days).
 It is a unit of distance, not time — a common source of confusion.